Running a Provar CI Task in Azure DevOps Pipelines

 Step 4: Select the type of pipeline.

 Azure DevOps provides us with two options here.
 First, create a pipeline using a YAML file.
 Second, use the classic Editor (without YAML).
-As there are many options available, you can choose any of them according to your requirements.
+As many options are available, you can choose any of them according to your requirements.

 Step 5: Using the Classic Editor.

 We’ve chosen to use a GitHub repo.
-You’re free to make whatever selection fits your environment and tools available.
-Note that the selection here may affect the screens afterwards, but the key items for any Git host are the repository to be used and the default branch.
+You can make whatever selection fits your environment and the tools available.
+Note that the choice here may affect the screens afterward, but the necessary items for any Git host are the repository to be used and the default branch.

 Step 7: Select the repository and default branch.

-When you click Save and Queue this will control the branch used to build and run your tests.
+Clicking Save and Queue will control the branch used to build and run your tests.
 You will probably be following a VCS and DevOps strategy where Master is not the branch you build from.

 Step 8: Choose the task template.

 There are numerous options for how to run Provar test executions.
-The simplest option is to use the ANT task as this mimics how you can test your regression or CI targets locally in Provar Desktop.
+The simplest option is to use the ANT task, which mimics how you can test your regression or CI targets locally in Provar Desktop.

-It’s important to use a build agent that includes browser support.
-VS2017-win2016 is what we have used or you can build your own custom agent.
+It’s essential to use a build agent that includes browser support.
+VS2017-win2016 is what we have used, or you can build your custom agent.

 Step 10: Configure pipeline source.

 Check that the Repository and Branch are correct.
 You may have to reselect these.
-You may have multiple tasks in your pipeline that you access different branches for such as Dev, UAT, Staging, etc.
+You may have multiple tasks in your pipeline for which you access different branches, such as Dev, UAT, Staging, etc.

 Step 11: Download Provar binaries.

-In case provar binaries are not checked-in in the GIT repository, you need to download it before executing the ANT task.
+If provar binaries are not checked in in the GIT repository, you need to download them before executing the ANT task.

 Commands are mentioned below.